ruslylove/datastruct/lectures/lect-0-Intro-to-Java.md

 * **Crucial for ADS:** Master classes, objects, interfaces, inheritance, the Collections Framework (especially `List`, `Map`), and Generics.
 Understand references!
 * **Practice:** The best way to learn is by doing.
 Convert simple C++ programs, experiment with Collections, start implementing basic ADS structures.
 * **Course Resources:** Refer to the course materials, recommended textbooks, and don't hesitate to ask questions!

-Good luck with your Java journey for Algorithm and Data Structures!